dmurraystoker/dmurraystoker.github.io/_pages/research.md

 **Q3** = Which functional traits are linked to environmental filtering and habitat matching?
 **Q4** = What are the environmental predictors of functional trait abundance?

 Our study demonstrates spatial patterns of environmental filtering and habitat matching in communities across ecoregions at the macroecological scale, with functional traits providing a critical link between disequilibrium metrics and the environment.
-[We published the preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2022.04.09.487317v2.abstract) and the article is currently in press at the Journal of Biogeography.
+[We published this project in the Journal of Biogeography](http://onlinelibrary.wiley.com/doi/abs/10.1111/jbi.14501), and I hope to explore the implications and applications of this work in the future.